ForgottenHero/mr-maps/README.md

 ## Usage

 Use the command `€showmap ###` to get the map of the specified area.
-Specify an area by either giving a zoom, longitude, and latitude, or simply using the URL from the browser of the.
+Specify an area by either giving a zoom, longitude, and latitude, or simply using the URL from the browser of the area.

 **Examples:**
 ```